srykov/Frogger/README.md

 You can try the Arcade Game out here: https://srykov.github.io/fend-arcade-game/

-Alternatively you can try the game out by:
+Alternatively you can try the game out by doing the following:
 * Download the source code
 * Open index.html in your browser.
 * Start playing by choosing a character!